michaelborn/ITB2020-CBElasticsearch-talk/README.md

 * Querying full text is painfully slow.
 * No natural language search
   * Searching for "dumptruck" will not match "truck"

+> **Note:** A relational database is *still* the best way to store and manage large amounts of data in an accurate, consistent and easily editable manner.
+I am not hating on databases - they are awesome, just not designed nor fit for powerful search applications.

 ## Elasticsearch